tuchandra/zebra/README.md

 These may happen.
 But the project is finally at a place that I'm happy with, and so I'm excited to share and write about it.

 ## Incomplete changelog
+### 2023-11-12: updates to tools
+Remove black and use ruff for formatting.
+Update dependencies.

 ### 2023-06-05: typing improvements
 Rename `SATLiteral` -> `PuzzleElement` (smoothie, cat, etc.); this clarifies that it's not a Literal in the boolean sense and is instead a name for e.g., characters in a puzzle.